ab9678/terminal-c-app/terminal_app/readme.txt

 This program can be distributed but Dont forget to metion me ;)

 ## IMPORTANT INFO

 THE FOLDER SHOULD HAVE 'app.out' and 'app.exe' FILES , RUN AS PER THE FOLLOWING INSTRUCTIONS.

+NOTE: WINDOWS 10 POWERSHELL MIGHT NOT GIVE THE BEST EXPERIENCE, A NEWER, OR AN ANSI-COMPATIBLE TERMINAL IS RECOMMENED.

 # To Run this program , since it is a terminal application, do the following :-
 FOR WINDOWS SYSTEMS --